Issue(s): Dazzler #38

 Goodwin is always a decent writer.
 I'd say his handle on Wolverine is a bit weak, but overall he does a good job with characterization and the action sequences.

-Cyclops had been observing Dazzler's try-out from behind the scenes, and he has to step in at the end to prevent Wolverine from berzerker-raging against Ali.
+Cyclops had been observing Dazzler's try-out from behind the scenes, and he has to step in at the end to prevent Wolverine from berserker-raging against Ali.

 Dazzler doesn't actually join the X-Men this issue, but i guess she proves herself worthy of the team, leaving open the possibility of actually joining for the future.